-As discussed above, the time series properties of our data on the EHII Gini coefficients and the FDI-to-GDP ratios appear to be consistent with the possibility that the series are nonstationary.
-This is confirmed by the Augmented Dickey-Fuller (ADF) tests reported in the Appendix.
+16 Bolivia, Chile, Colombia, Mexico and Uruguay.
+Appendix table A1 provides summary statistics for the sample underlying our baseline estimations.
+Bolivia is the poorest country with the highest inequality in our sample.
+Mexico ranks at the bottom with the lowest income inequality among households.
+However, inequality in our sample is in general fairly high.
+Chile and Bolivia are the top FDI recipients.
+As noted above, the time series properties of our data on the EHII Gini coefficients and the FDI-to-GDP ratios appear to be consistent with the possibility that the series are nonstationary.
+This is confirmed by the Augmented Dickey-Fuller (ADF) tests reported in Appendix table A.2.